holepunchto/bare-module/README.md

 ##### Conditional exports

-Conditional exports allow packages to provide different exports depending for different conditions, such as the module format of the importing module:
+Conditional exports allow packages to provide different exports for different conditions, such as the module format of the importing module:

 ```json
 {